-Central Notification Templates provide ability to define shared notification settings that are managed from a single place and can be assigned to user roles.
-While sending an alert or schedule notification to a user, OpsGenie will obey the defined notification rules within the central notification template if there is an enabled one and is applied to the role of the user who is being notified.
-If there is not any enabled central notification template to apply for a user's role, his/her own notification rules will take effect instead.
+Central Notification Templates provide the ability to define shared notification settings that are managed from a single place and can be assigned to user roles.
+While sending an alert or schedule notification to a user, Opsgenie obeys the defined notification rules within the central notification template.

-You can define as many central notification templates as you want; however, multiple central notification templates can not be applied for the same user role.
+Define as many central notification templates as desired, however, multiple central notification templates cannot be applied for the same user role.
 In other words, there can be at most one central notification template for a single user role.
-Users with roles that has an enabled central notification template can not edit or modify their notification rules that is enforced for them by the central template.
+Users with roles that have an enabled central notification template cannot edit or modify their notification rules that are enforced for them by the central template.
 However, they can still edit their own contacts.

 For the notification rules of a central notification template, the same classification and principles with the User Notification Settings Setting take effect, excluding the following restrictions:

 - Schedule Start and Schedule End notification events cannot be restricted to specific schedules.